Hi! You've reached our website for customers based outside of the United States.

 Despite Bitcoin being well known amongst traders for its price swings, many believe that this leading digital currency is here to stay.

-Other cryptocurrencies have been developed since 2009 with the potential to manage digital economies.
+Other cryptocurrencies have been developed since 2009 with the potential to manage digital economies like Ethereum.
 They focused on developing contracts and digital services that can be paid for using their own specific digital coins.
+For example, Axie Infinity (AXSUSD) is actually a native token and coin made for payment and operation on its own network and game, while Bitcoin can act as a fiat currency.

 In exchange, miners are given a predetermined amount of Bitcoin in return for the number of transactions they approve.
 As more Bitcoin is created, there are built-in ‘Halving’ events built into the protocol every time 210,000 blocks are processed.

-While this is not unique to Bitcoin, it is something that other digital currencies, such as Ripple XRP, have laxed their rules in order to reduce processing time.
+While this is not unique to Bitcoin, it is something that other digital currencies have laxed their rules in order to reduce processing time.

 One of Bitcoin’s most significant downsides is the long verification time, which can take an average of 10 minutes.
-In comparison, Ethereum’s network takes approximately 13 seconds and Ripple XRP takes approximately 4 seconds to verify transactions.
+In comparison, Ethereum, one of Bitcoin’s biggest competitor's network takes approximately 13 seconds.

 Bitcoin has a maximum amount of 21 million coins that can be mined or created.
-Once it reaches this limit, no more Bitcoins can be created and miners will be able to collect transaction fees for their work.
+This limit of 21 million coins is called a hard cap and it's encoded in its source code and enforced by the nodes on the network.
+Once it reaches this limit, no more Bitcoins can be created and miners will be able to collect transaction fees for their work while mining Bitcoin.

-In comparison, Ethereum (ETHBTC) has no limit on how many coins can be mined, while Ripple XRP created 1 billion coins at its inception and destroys a small amount with every transaction.
+In comparison, Ethereum ETHBTC has no limit on how many coins can be mined.

-While there are differences between each type of crypto currency, Bitcoin remains a favourite instrument for traders.
+While there are differences between each type of crypto currency, Bitcoin remains a favourite instrument for traders and has the biggest market cap in comparison to other cryptocurrencies in the market.
 All crypto currencies are extremely volatile and subject to various market factors.

 *Subject to operator availability.